Global tech firm gives Arkansas students in-state opportunities

 FAYETTEVILLE, Ark.
-(KFTA) — A global tech firm that opened this week in Fayetteville could benefit engineering students from the University of Arkansas.
+(KNWA) — A global tech firm that opened this week in Fayetteville could benefit engineering students from the University of Arkansas.

 Affirma, a Washington-based company that works for Microsoft and other worldwide Fortune-500 companies, had a grand opening Wednesday that was attended by Gov. Asa Hutchinson.
 The firm will aid Arkansas businesses with websites, development and technology.